Woodworking hand tools for beginners

 Using Marking Gauges

-Ride the gauge on the whole edge and not just the corner of the piece.
+Ride the gauge on the whole edge, not just the piece’s corner.
+Make it a habit to make a firm pass to create a deep enough line.
 That is an error leading to inaccuracy.
-Make it a habit to make a firm pass to create a deep enough line.
 Your goal should be on gauge and not gouge.